frmichel/sparql-micro-service/doc/02-config.md

 api_query | Mandatory | The template of the Web API query string.
 It contains placeholders for the arguments defined in custom_parameter. cache_expires_after | Optional | Maximum time (in seconds) to cache responses from the Web API.
 Default: 2592000 = 30 days http_header | Optional | Array of HTTP headers sent along with the Web API query.
-Default: none add_provenance | Optional | Wether to add provenance information as part of the graph that is being produced.
+Default: none add_provenance | Optional | Whether to add provenance information as part of the graph that is being produced.
 Values are true or false.
-Default: false
+Default: false.
+More details about produced provenance information can be found [here](/doc/05-prov.md).

 Example: